divisiondeariza/data_challenge_2022/dashboard/deployment/readme.md

 To run this app on an EC2 instance which is going to be available and reachable over the Internet.
 Now going to deploy the code to an EC2 instance and make sure it's in the same VPC.

+After downloaded the key file: `my-key.pem`, then on the command line change the permissions and execute for SSH access:

+`chmod 400 my-key.pem`
+`ssh -i "my-key.pem" ec2-user@ec2-xx-xx-xx-xx.compute-1.amazonaws.com`

 <img width="984" alt="aws_ec2_connected" src="https://user-images.githubusercontent.com/17050990/156034639-c7dcc21b-67fc-4d01-8a44-b071528e5ef2.png">